Connecticut Labor Laws Guide

 Regular minimum wage Tipped minimum wage Subminimum wage

-In effect since August 2021, the Connecticut Wage and Hour Act states the minimum hourly wage requirement is $13.
-There are some differences for tipped and non-tipped occupations, so we'll explain that as well.
+Effective January 1, 2025, the Connecticut Wage and Workplace Standards states the minimum hourly wage requirement is $16.35.
+However, there are notable differences between tipped and non-tipped occupations, which we’ll get into in the following paragraphs.

 Tipped minimum wage in Connecticut

-We can define tips as certain sums of money that are freely provided by the customers to employees, to serve as recognition of their service.
+We can define tips as certain sums of money that are voluntarily provided by customers to employees as a form of recognition for their service.

-For someone to be treated as a tipped employee in the state of Connecticut, they must regularly receive gratuities.
+To be considered a tipped employee in the state of Connecticut, an individual must regularly receive gratuities.

 In that case, there are 2 categories, according to 2019 legislation:

-These rates, however, do not apply if an employee's tips combined with the basis ($8.23/$6.38) do not amount to the minimum wage of $13.
+These rates, however, do not apply if an employee’s tips, combined with the minimum wage basis ($8.23/$6.38), don’t amount to the minimum wage of $16.35.
 In such cases, employers are required to make up the difference.

 Exceptions to the minimum wage in Connecticut

-Here's a full list where minimum wage requirements don't apply, referring to any and all individuals employed in the following categories:
+Here’s a complete list where minimum wage requirements don’t apply, referring to all individuals employed in the following categories:

 Subminimum wage in Connecticut